dorinandreidragan/d2hub/docs/articles/md-to-pdf-with-eisvogel.md

 [Download the sample PDF](/public/md-to-pdf/sample-eisvogel.pdf)

 The styling, page breaks, and layout are all handled for you.
-What you see is what you get—no manual tweaks, no surprises.
+What you see is what you get.

 ## automate, impress, repeat

 Every export is a statement.
 Add a Makefile, a script, or a CI job.
 Never ship ugly again.
 Share the PDF.
 Let your work speak before you do.
-No more excuses.
-Just beautiful, styled documents—every time.
+Beautiful, styled documents, every time.